 A time and materials contract is a good choice for small projects as they require close supervision.
 For example, all costs must be carefully monitored and classified in order to document them and ensure contracts are followed.
 As you can imagine, this becomes increasingly difficult the larger the project.
 The advantage of choosing a time and materials contract is it protects owners from overpaying contractors.

 A unit pricing contract is used when an owner wishes to buy a large quantity of a certain product.
 Each product is a unit and costs a set price.
 These items can also often be charged in bulk quantities for a reduced price.

 Unit pricing contracts are advantageous when an owner knows exactly how much of a specific product they need.
 Using this type of contract and buying all the units at once is also a good way to protect against potential future inflation of material prices.
-By buying all the items at once, owners generally pay less than they would in the future and don’t have to worry about drawing up another contract in the future.
+By buying all of the items at once, owners generally pay less than they would in the future and don’t have to worry about drawing up future contracts.

 No matter what type of construction project you’re planning, these best practices ensure your contract is a clear, detailed arrangement:

 One of the best ways to set a construction project up for success is by creating incentives.
 Incentives are useful when the scope is undetermined and the budget, time and labor costs are up in the air.
 Incentives encourage both contractors and owners to work efficiently and complete a project on time and under budget.